-31 December 2015 31 Decem ber 2014

-In millions of Russian Roubles Carrying amount assets Carrying amount associated liabilities Carrying amount assets Carrying amount associated liabilities
+31 December 2016 31 December 2015 In millions of Russian Roubles Carrying amount assets Carrying amount associated liabilities Carrying amount assets Carrying amount associated liabilities Repurchase agreements Corporate bonds - - 6 616 6 023 Municipal and subfederal bonds - - 1 220 1 116 Total financial assets transferred without derecognition - - 7 836 7 139

-Repurchase agreements

-Corporate bonds 6 616 6 023 3 034 2 729

-Municipal and subfederal bonds 1 220 1 116 1 486 1 160

-Corporate Eurobonds - - 20 396 15 019

-Federal loan bonds (OFZ) - - 1 362 1 116

-Total 7 836 7 139 26 278 20 024

-35 Derivative Financial Instruments
+36 Derivative Financial Instruments

 Foreign exchange derivative financial instruments entered into by the Group are generally traded in an overthe-counter market with professional market counterparties.
-As a result of fluctuations in market interest rates, foreign exchange rates or other variables relative to their terms, derivative financial instruments are recognized as assets (in case of positive fair value) or liabilities (in case of negative fair value).
+As a result of fluctuations in market interest rates, foreign exchange rates or other variables relative to their terms, derivative financial instruments are recognised as assets (in case of positive fair value) or liabilities (in case of negative fair value).

-In the aggregate amount of foreign exchange swaps with original settlement dates of more than 30 working days prevails swaps structured as deposits placed by the Group in US Dollars, Chinese Yuans and Japanese Yens to six large OECD banks and one Russian banking group with maturities from January 2016 to May 2023, and deposits in Russian Roubles received from the same counterparties with the same maturities ("back-to-back loans").
+As at 31 December 2016, in the aggregate amount of foreign exchange swaps with original settlement dates of more than 30 working days prevails swaps structured as loans issued by the Group in US Dollars and Japanese yens (31 December 2015: in US Dollars, Chinese Yuans and Japanese yens) to six large OECD banks and one Russian banking group with maturities from May 2017 to May 2023, and deposits in Russian Roubles received from the same counterparties with the same maturities ("back-to-back loans").
 These transactions are aimed at economically hedging the currency exposure of the Group.

 Part of these agreements contain special procedures for counterparties upon the occurrence of a credit event or an event of default (for example bankruptcy, failure to pay, obligation acceleration, repudiation/moratorium or restructuring external unsubordinated public liabilities, providing incorrect or misleading representation).
 The subjects of such events are the Group, and in some instances, the counterparty of the agreement, and/or the Russian Federation.
-Some of the agreements provide that no further mutual payment obligation between the parties is due; if a credit event or default event happens.
+Some of the agreements provide that no further mutual payment obligation between the parties is due, if a credit event or default event happens.
 Some agreements on the exchange of resources provide termination of liabilities with a mark-to-market payment in the case of a relevant event (e.g., a default event).

-As at 31 December 2015, international credit ratings of these counterparties were not less than BB- (S&P) (31 December 2014: not less than BB- (S&P)).
+As at 31 December 2016, international credit ratings of these counterparties were not less than BB- (S&P) (31 December 2015: not less than BB- (S&P)).